Planned appointments and procedures

 Coming to our hospital or community centres for appointments

 We will continue to provide virtual appointments wherever possible.
 If you have been offered a virtual appointment this will have been done in agreement with your clinical team.
 We have had lots of positive feedback over the past few months from families and staff about these appointments, although we continue to learn how to offer this in the best way for everyone.

-If you and your child have been invited to come in for a face-to-face appointment at our hospital or one of our community sites, we are taking some extra steps at this time to make sure you and our staff are safe.
-This includes having gaps between appointments and fewer clinics on within a building, and allowing only one parent or carer to come with a child to their appointment.
+If your child has been invited to come in for a face-to-face appointment at our hospital or one of our community sites, we are taking some extra steps to make sure families and our staff are safe.
+This includes having gaps between appointments, fewer clinics on within a building, and allowing only one parent or carer to come with a child..
 This means we have less people in our buildings and we can stay safe by keeping apart.

 Find out more about the extra steps that are in place and what to expect when you arrive for your appointment.

 Arriving at your appointment

-Please be aware that your journey may take longer than usual so please allow extra time to get to our hospital or community sites.
-However, please try not to arrive at the department more than 10 minutes before your appointment.
-In order to comply with social distancing requirements, we are staggering our appointment times and significantly reducing our waiting space.
+Please try not to arrive at the department more than 10 minutes before your appointment.
+We are staggering our appointment times and have reduced our waiting space.
 If you arrive early, you may be asked to wait outside the building.
 Please be aware there might also be times when you have to queue and wait.